rob-myers/rob-myers.github.io/README.md

 ## TODO

-- get bash responding to terminal
+- fiddle with terminal and summaries features/issues

 - illustrate floyd-warshall via click on spawn-point and mousemove
 - avoid jerky fade in/out